Fighting Spirit Magazine: 2008 dispute with WWE

 In September 2008, Fighting Spirit published a private memo sent by WWE to the gaming press covering the upcoming WWE SmackDown vs. Raw 2009.
 The memo instructed the press not to publish screenshots of any characters bleeding or using weapons.
 Specifically, the memo declared that no screenshots of wrestler Triple H could be used showing his character "in a defenseless or vulnerable position."
 In an article titled "Digital Politics" in issue #32, the magazine refused the WWE's demand and published a screenshot of Triple H being dominated by wrestler Kane.
 The magazine Power Slam later corroborated the memo.

 FSM Reader Awards

-At the end of each year, FSM ran both an FSM Reader Awards poll, and the FSM 50.
+At the end of each year, FSM ran both a poll for readers to determine the winners of their annual FSM Reader Awards.
+These awards would be won by the likes of Drew Galloway, Kris Travis, Andy Wild, Insane Championship Wrestling and numerous others.

 FSM 50

 The FSM 50 listed the 50 best pro wrestlers in the world, as per the views of the magazine's staff.
 The FSM 50 first ran in 2014.